-Setting REC Screen Icon Display Description Auto 0 This is the standard Auto recording mode. ক্রি Premium Auto ¢ With Premium Auto recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
-Premium Auto recording delivers higher image quality than standard Auto recording.
-Premium Auto recording takes longer to process image data after it is shot than Auto recording.
-It also requires more power (and runs down the battery quicker) than Auto.
+Setting REC Screen Icon Display Description Auto 6 This is the standard Auto recording mode.
+Premium Auto © With Premium Auto recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
+Premium Auto recording delivers higher image quality than standard Auto recording. • Some of the settings configured automatically by Premium Auto cannot be changed by you. • Premium Auto recording takes longer to process image data after it is shot than Auto recording. • It also requires more power (and runs down the battery quicker) than Auto.